Concussion Clinic

 If you are experiencing any of the above symptoms or any symptoms which are unfamiliar to you, here is a recommended step by step plan to start your recovery:

-• If you sustained your head injury within the last 48 hours, it is okay to take it a little more easily than usual.
+• If you sustained your head injury within the last 24 hours, it is okay to take it a little more easily than usual.

 • It is okay to use electronics, to move around, and to complete your normal daily activities so long as you feel safe doing so.
 You will likely feel symptoms when completing some activities, though you are not doing any harm to yourself or your brain.
+It is also highly encouraged to begin engaging in some non-risk physical exercise (i.e., exercise which does not place you at a risk to hit your head again).

 • If you work in a profession requiring operation of heavy machinery and/or participation in high-risk situations (e.g., truck drivers, medical professionals providing surgery, emergency responders, etc.), it is not recommended that you continue with these activities until formally evaluated in clinic.

-More information about concussion
+More information about concussions

 When a biomechanical force impacts the head, the brain shakes rapidly in the skull, neurons within the brain bend, forcing the brain into an acute state of energy crisis.
 This energy crisis results in the brain having to work harder than normal to function and complete normal activities.
 It also results in symptoms, particularly when engaging in these normal day to day activities that would typically not otherwise result in symptoms.